MichaelDemidov/Firebird-Auto-Updater/README.md

 3. The program launches the Firebird uninstaller located in the previously found (step 1) folder and waits for it to complete.
 4. The program launches the Firebird installer and waits for it to complete.

-> [!CAUTION]
+> [!IMPORTANT]
 > Sometimes, after installing a new version of Firebird, you need to restart your computer (as far as I understand, this is usually on those computers where the DBMS server is installed).
 This message is issued by the installer itself, and not by the program; if you ignore it, Firebird will not start.

 > [!NOTE]
->The program tries to install Firebird to the same folder where it was previously installed (see `%FbDir%` constant below).
+> There is a configuration file option that causes the program to try to install Firebird to the same folder where it was previously installed (see `%FbDir%` constant below).
+This is useful when the user installs the DBMS in a location other than the default one.

 The Configuration File
 ----------------------